Dnt-knw/Speech/README.md

 |------|------|------|------|------|------|
 | Full support | Full support | Partial support | No support | No support | Full support |

-⛔ The "interim results" feature does not work correctly in the "Yandex" browser
+⛔ The "Interim results" feature does not work correctly in the "Yandex" browser

 ⛔ The "Mozilla Firefox" and "Opera" browsers does not support these features at all